nbarbettini/Intro-Web-Series/README.md

-#Intro to Web Programming
+#Introduction to Web Site Programming

-*3 days of HTML, CSS, and Javascript fun! *
+*3 days of HTML, CSS, and Javascript fun!* presented as a workshop for beginners by CoderDojo Silicon Valley

 ##Description